Time dispersion in quantum electrodynamics: Applications

 By our fundamental hypothesis this rule must apply in TQM for time and the three space coordinates as a whole.
 To take advantage of this, consider a starting wave function which is symmetric under the interchange of both time and space, but anti-symmetric under each separately.
 This is not that hard to arrange: we showed in paper A that if the left side has, say, large dispersions in time and space, the right side small -- like one of those comedy duos with a tall wide partner and a short thin one -- then the total wave function will be the sum of a part which is symmetric in both time and space and a part which is anti-symmetric in time and space separately but symmetric in the combination.

 The anti-symmetric part will then give rise to a probability distribution which has a part symmetric in space and time separately and a part anti-symmetric in space and in time, but still symmetric in the combination.
 For instance it might be symmetric going from $+y,+t\to-y,-t$, but anti-symmetric going $+y\to-y$.
+Identical yet opposite considerations apply to fermions.